liqd/adhocracy3/docs/source/Code_Review_Process.rst

 The file REVIEW.txt may contain any free text.
 (A format for what is in there may emerge in the future; there may also be tools in the future to process it.)
-For example it may be usefull to add commit lines that can be interpreted by tig (see https://github.com/jonas/tig/issues/299).
+For example it may be useful to add commit lines that can be interpreted by tig (see https://github.com/jonas/tig/issues/299).